 Citizen Coffee shop opens, along with a new Citizen Church

-May 19—Coffee, tea or Ecclesiastes?
-That's a choice you may face at a new church having its grand opening on Sunday in Northeast Albuquerque.
+May 20—Coffee, tea or Ecclesiastes?
+That's a choice you may face at a new church that had its grand opening on Sunday in Northeast Albuquerque.

 Citizen Church's freshly minted building houses a 350-seat auditorium and a coffee shop, Citizen Coffee, at Alameda and Wyoming NE.
 The new campus also has a preschool, which is set to open in the fall.